Hoosiers/TerrariumArcana/README.md

 # TerrariumArcana
-Terrarium Arcana is a content mod for Terraria
+Terrarium Arcana is a content mod for Terraria.